How To Eat 6 Meals A Day (Even With A Busy Schedule)

 Also, busy professionals (especially doctors) already have enough factors competing for their mental resources.
 Experiencing hunger during your busy workday can impact your concentration, especially when it is important for you to be sharp at all times.

 Keep in mind, each meal doesn't have to be a full sitting.
-A nutrient-dense snack could be sufficient for most people.
+A nutrient-dense snack could be sufficient for 1-2 of the meals

 -A carrot with almond butter

--1/2 of an avocado on a piece of sprouted grain toast
+-1/2 of an avocado on a whole wheat toast with hummus

--A small bowl of Greek yogurt with chia seeds
+-A bowl of Greek yogurt with chia seeds

 One of the easiest and most sure-fire ways of consuming more meals throughout the day is by eating breakfast.